M-ThomasThaickal/FoML-Project/README.md

 - `data/`
   Cached features, saved models, checkpoints, and metric outputs.

+- `pdfs/`
+  Raw PDFs for class submissions, including the project proposal and reports.

 ## Where to start

 If you want the full project run order, start with: